Clasp technology to knot homology via the affine Grassmannian: The representation and tangle invariants

-\begin{Proposition} The maps $T_k \1_\i$, $E_k^{(i_k)} \1_\i$ and $\1_\i F_k^{(i_k)}$ used above to define crossings, cups and caps are equal to the Reshetikhin-Turaev maps \cite{RT} up to a scalar and multiplication by some power of $q$. \end{Proposition} \begin{proof} By \cite[Thm.
-4.3]{CKL1} we know that the crossings are assigned the same map up to an (explicitly identified) multiple of $q$ and a sign.
-Now, the cap (and similarly the cup) is defined in both cases by maps $\Lambda_q^{i}(\C^m) \otimes \Lambda_q^{m-i}(\C^m) \rightarrow \C$ of $U_q(\sl_m)$-modules.
-If $q=1$ the space of such maps is one-dimensional.
-Hence the map above and that in \cite{RT} must differ only by some factor $f \in \C[q,q^{-1}]$ (everything is defined over $\C[q,q^{-1}]$).
-Because of Reidemeister move (0) it follows that $f$ must be invertible which means that $f$ is some power of $q$ (up to a scalar). \end{proof}
+\begin{Proposition} The maps $T'_k \1_\i$, $E_k^{(i_k)} \1_\i$ and $\1_\i F_k^{(i_k)}$ used above to define crossings, cups and caps are equal to the Reshetikhin-Turaev maps \cite{RT} up to sign and multiplication by some power of $q$. \end{Proposition} \begin{proof} This follows from \cite{CKM} where we construct a functor from $U_q(\sl_n)$ (thought of as a category where the objects are weights) to the category of representations of $U_q(\sl_m)$.
+In particular, under this functor, the maps $T'_k$ are taken to the isomorphisms $Flip \circ R$.
+In \cite[Sect.
+6]{CKM} we determine the precise factor needed to rescale $T'_k \1_\i$ in order to get the Reshetikhin-Turaev crossing on the nose. \end{proof}

-\begin{Remark} Once you fix the maps associated to $(i,m-i)$ crossings there is not much choice for the maps associated to an $(i,m-i)$ cup or cap if you insist that the invariant of the unknot labeled by $i$ or $m-i$ equals $\qbin{m}{i}$.
-More precisely, the possible choices are parametrized by a scalar and a power of $q$ ({\it i.e.} an integer).
-This is because, once you rescale an $(i,m-i)$ cup by some $f \in \C[q,q^{-1}]$ (which is the only way to change it since the space of maps is one-dimensional) then using Reidemeister (0) we find that all other $(i,m-i)$ cups must also be scaled by $f$ and all $(m-i,i)$ caps are scaled by $f^{-1}$.
-Moreover, the evaluation of the unknot implies that all other $(i,m-i)$ caps also get scaled by $f^{-1}$ and hence all $(m-i,i)$ cups are scaled by $f$.

-Since any link contains an equal number of caps and cups this means that the link invariant is unchanged by such a rescaling.
-In particular, the link invariant obtained using the maps $\t_k, E_k^{(i_k)}$ and $F_k^{(i_k)}$ above only differs from the Reshetikhin-Turaev link invariant by (at worse) a scalar and some power of $q$. \end{Remark}